shraga89/DSMA/README.md

 3. Your models will appear in the [models](https://github.com/shraga89/DSMA/blob/master/models) folder, there you will find a [notebook](https://github.com/shraga89/DSMA/blob/master/models/Visualizer.ipynb) to help you visualize the models.

 ## The Paper
-The paper is under review for SIGKDD applied data science track.
+The paper is under review.

 ## The Team
 *Deep SMAnE* was developed at the Technion - Israel Institute of Technology by [Roee Shraga](https://sites.google.com/view/roee-shraga/) under the supervision of [Prof. Avigdor Gal](https://agp.iem.technion.ac.il/avigal/) in collaboration with Haggai Roitman from IBM Research - AI.